wilson-labs/cola/README.md

 See the contributing guidelines [docs/CONTRIBUTING.md](https://cola.readthedocs.io/en/latest/contributing.html) for information on submitting issues and pull requests.

-To easily and automatically follow the format used in CoLA (contained in  `setup.cfg`), you can run `pre-commit install`.
-This command would create a list of pre-commit hooks which would run the format and linting automatically.

 CoLA is Apache 2.0 licensed.

 ## Support and contact